john-science/scipy_con_2019/gpu/README.md

 * The old solution: Hadoop, but that had too much IO.
 So people moved to Spark.
 * RAPIDS is Nvidia's GPU architecture
 * RAPIDS uses Apache Arrow (which tries to standardize the storage of columnar data in memory)
+* cuDF has nearly identical syntax to Pandas DataFrames